Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample7_AnalyzeHealthcareEntities.md

 The values of the `endpoint` and `apiKey` variables can be retrieved from environment variables, configuration settings, or any other secure approach that works for your application.

 ## Perform text analysis on healthcare documents
 To analyze healthcare entities in multiple healthcare documents, call `StartAnalyzeHealthcareEntities` on the `TextAnalyticsClient` by passing the documents as an `IEnumerable<string>` parameter.
-This returns an `AnalyzeHealthcareEntitiesOperation`, which is a long-running operation that can be used to poll the service until the operation has completed and the results of the extractive summarization are available.
+This returns an `AnalyzeHealthcareEntitiesOperation`, which is a long-running operation that can be used to poll the service until the operation has completed and the results of the text analysis are available.

 ```C# Snippet:TextAnalyticsAnalyzeHealthcareEntitiesConvenienceAsync
 // Get the documents.